Fortnite Chapter 7 Season 3 Sprites: Every Sprite, Ability, and Drop Rate

 - Use Sprite Dust to summon any unlocked Sprite in future matches.

-Sprite rarities and variants: Base, Gold, and Gummy
+Sprite rarities and variants: Base, Gold, Gummy, and Galaxy

 - Base: the standard version, which carries the Sprite's own rarity and ability.

-- Gold: a special variant with the same ability plus bonus XP from eliminations.
+- Gold: the Base ability plus 3x bonus XP from eliminations.
 It costs more Sprite Dust to summon and drops far less often than the Base version.

 Rare Sprites: the season starters